 There are more than a hundred of these kinds of internal inconsistencies in the Quran.
 Click here for more.

-5. There are No Good Reasons to Accept the Quran as Authoritative.
+5. There are No Good Reasons to Trust the Quran.

 Of course, God desires that we get the gospel out to Muslim people.
 The Bible says:

 “God our Savior…desires all people [that would include Muslims] to be saved and to come to the knowledge of the truth.”

 “The Lord is…not willing that any should perish, but that all should come to repentance.”

 So, what can we do to be more effective in reaching out to Muslims?